lewisblake/DeepTreeMRA/README.md

 In `load_data.m` the user can specify the type of data being used and the file paths.
 The file paths are presently relative for using the data provided.
 Data in other locations can be loaded using absolute files paths.
 In order to use a different data set, a new case within the switch clause must be added with the case given as a string, a file path to the data set with the `load()` function, and appropriate values for `theta` and `varEps`.
+Note `theta` takes the form [sigma^2, beta, smoothness_nu], where sigma^2 is the partial sill, beta is the range parameter, and smoothness_nu is the Matérn smoothness parameter.
 If these values are not known, they can be given lower and upper bounds and can then be estimated using the `"optimize"` mode.
 An example of what a case for a new data set may be is as follows.